fusioncharts/dev_centre_docs/getting-started/plain-javascript/special-events-using-plain-javascript.md

 ---
-title: Special Events using Plain JS | FusionCharts
+title: Special Events Using Plain JS | FusionCharts
-description: This article showcases a draggable column chart with special events.
+description: This article showcases a drag-able column chart with special events.
-heading: Special Events using Plain JS
+heading: Special Events Using Plain JS
 ---

-FusionCharts Suite XT API offers a wide range of events that you can use to trigger actions for different stages in the life cycle of a chart or when you interact with a chart.
-For example, events can be used to trigger action(s) when a chart renders successfully, when data completes loading, when a data plot is clicked, when the mouse pointer is hovered over a data plot, and so on.
+FusionCharts Suite XT API offers a wide range of events that you can use to trigger actions for different stages in the life cycle of a chart, or when you interact with a chart.
+For example, you can use events to trigger action(s) when a chart renders successfully, when data completes loading, when a data plot is clicked, when the mouse pointer is hovered over a data plot, and so on.

-This article focuses on how you can dynamically drag the column and see modified value as text.
+This article focuses on how you can dynamically drag the column and see the modified value as text.

 A drag-able column chart is shown below: